 TIL therapy and CAR T-cell therapy are both forms of T-cell transfer therapy (also known as adoptive cell therapy, adoptive immunotherapy and immune cell therapy).
 T-cell transfer therapy is a type of immunotherapy that is aimed at strengthening a patient’s own immune cells so that they’re better able to destroy cancer cells.

 Both TIL therapy and CAR T-cell therapy involve collecting a patient’s immune cells, growing the cells to large numbers in a laboratory and then returning the cells to the patient’s body via an intravenous needle.
 While the cells are growing in the laboratory, the patient may undergo chemotherapy and/or radiation therapy.

 As was noted above, during TIL therapy, the TILs are grown to large numbers before being infused back into the patient.
 With CAR T-cell therapy, however, the T-cells are modified to make chimeric antigen receptors (CARs) before being returned to the patient's body.
 Once the modified T-cells have been returned, the CARs enable them to attach to proteins on the surface of cancer cells, where they can then attack the malignancy.

 TIL therapy at Moffitt Cancer Center

 If you would like to learn about Moffitt’s approach to cellular immunotherapy, treatment options for your specific type of cancer or whether or not you are a candidate for TIL therapy, contact us at 1-888-663-3488 or complete a new patient registration form online.
-We make advanced cancer treatment accessible by providing clinical and supportive care services in one location and accepting patients with or without referrals.
+We make advanced cancer treatment accessible by providing clinical and supportive care services in one location and responding to potential patients’ inquiries within just one day.